-- A. First Offense Item taken and return at the end of the day - B. Second Offense- Item taken and returned to parent/guardian - C. Third Offense- Item taken and returned on the last day of school

-32. FAILURE TO SERVE ASSIGNED DETENTIONS Failure to serve detentions may result in ISS or OSS.

-33. FAILURE TO FOLLOW RULES as set forth in the Student Handbook.

-34. REPEATED OFFENSES of any school rules or accepted standards of school behavior.
+- A. First Offense Item taken and returned at the end of the day - B. Second Offense Item taken and returned to parent/guardian - C. Third Offense - Item taken and returned on the last day of school - 33.
+FAILURE TO SERVE ASSIGNED DETENTIONS Failure to serve detentions may result in ISS or OSS. - 34.
+FAILURE TO FOLLOW RULES as set forth in the Student Handbook. - 35.
+REPEATED OFFENSES/MULTIPLE OFFENSES of any school rules or accepted standards of school behavior.
 NOTE: A student may be suspended pending the outcome of expulsion proceedings.
 Violation of any Student Code of Conduct will result in disciplinary action which may include Detention, ISS, OSS or expulsion.
 In some situations, notification of the Barberton Police Department may be required.

-35. DRESS CODE
+36. DRESS CODE